MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServerServiceObjective.md

 ## PARAMETERS

 ### -ServiceObjectiveName
-Specifies the name of a service objective for an azure_2 SQL Database server. psdx_paramvalues Basic, S0, S1, S2, P1, P2, and P3.
+Specifies the name of a service objective for an Azure SQL Database server. psdx_paramvalues Basic, S0, S1, S2, P1, P2, and P3.

 ```yaml